Characters of the Metroid series: X Parasites

 The final X Parasites are contained in Elun on the planet ZDR, and midway through Metroid Dread are released by Raven Beak to hinder Samus.
-The bosses Escue and Golzuna, as well as the Chozo Soldiers, are all X, and Raven Beak himself is infected by an X after being defeated by Samus.
+The bosses Escue, Golzuna, Experiment No. Z-57, as well as the Chozo Soldiers, are all X, and Raven Beak himself is infected by an X after being defeated by Samus.
 The detonation of ZDR at the game's finale presumably marks their extinction.